Haldane, Beacon boys win, and lose, tough games

 The Haldane girls’ varsity basketball squad picked up a 54-36 victory over Bronxville on Jan.
 3, its second win of the season against eight losses.

 “We played a decent game,” said Coach Tyrone Searight.
 “We only had 10 turnovers, which is a very good number for us.”

 Bela Monteleone led the Blue Devils with 18 points, and Olivia McDermott added 17.

 The Blue Devils will play in a tournament in Peekskill on Saturday, Jan.
 12, and host Saunders on Monday.

 The Beacon girls’ team dropped a 41-34 decision to Hendrick Hudson on Tuesday (Jan.
 8) at home.
 They were scheduled to visit Lakeland on Thursday and host Harrison on Jan.
-15 at 5 p.m.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+15 at 5 p.m.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.